 But as for you, brethren, do not grow weary of doing good.2 Thessalonians 3:13(NASB)

-In the final few verses of this second letter to the Christians at Thessolonica, Paul gives some wonderful instructions on spiritual growth.
-He encourages these believers to finish the race that is set before them.. to patiently endure the hardships that they may have to face, and not to grow weary of doing the right thing.
+In the final few verses of this second letter to the Christians at Thessalonica, Paul gives some wonderful instructions on spiritual growth.
+He encourages these believers to finish the race that is set before them, to patiently endure the hardships that they may have to face, and not to grow weary of doing the right thing.

-Even in Paul's day, there was much confusion and false teaching concerning the prophesised Day-of-the-Lord, the end of the age of grace, when the Lord Jesus returns in the clouds to gather the body of Christ to Himself, and the second coming of the Lord Jesus to earth, to set up His millennial kingdom on earth.
+Even in Paul's day, there was much confusion and false teaching concerning the prophesied Day-of-the-Lord, the end of the age of grace, and the events during this time period, including when the Lord Jesus returns in the clouds to gather the Body of Christ to Himself in the Rapture, the seven-year period called the Tribulation, and the Second Coming of the Lord Jesus to earth to set up His Millennial Kingdom on earth.

-This second Thessalonian letter is written to clarify Paul's earlier teaching, about the gathering together of the Church, (the rapture) at the end of this dispensation of grace - which precedes the Day-of-the-Lord, (which stretches from the start of the 7-year tribulation period, and ends over a thousand years later, when God's sets up a new heaven and a new earth.)
+This second Thessalonian letter is written to clarify Paul's earlier teaching about the gathering together of the Church in the Rapture.
+This event occurs at the end of this dispensation of grace, preceding the Day-of-the-Lord.
+The Day-of-the-Lord starts with the 7-year Tribulation period, at the end of which Jesus returns to earth in the event called the Second Coming.
+The Day-of-the-Lord continues with the Millenium, where Jesus rules and reigns for 1000 years and ends when God's sets up a new heaven and a new earth.

-Paul also knew how easily discouragement can descend on the saints of God, for the enemy as a roaring lion prowls around, seeking whom he may devour - and so he gave one final word of encouragement - do not grow weary of well doing.
+Paul also knew how easily discouragement can descend on the saints of God, for the enemy prowls around as a roaring lion seeking whom he may devour, and so Paul gave one final word of encouragement, "do not grow weary of well doing."